 - The trustee refused to distribute assets in the trust without a legitimate excuse

-If a trustee has deliberately abused their position for financial gain or otherwise acted in a questionable manner, then it is critical for the beneficiary to take immediate steps to enforce their rights and recover any assets or property that was mismanaged or sold.
+Call us if a trustee deliberately abused their position for financial gain or acted questionably.
+The beneficiary must take immediate steps to enforce their rights and recover any assets or property that was mismanaged or sold.

 The prospect of suing a trustee for a breach of fiduciary duty can seem daunting, especially if they are a close relative or loved one.
-It is not uncommon for beneficiaries to wonder whether taking legal action is worth their while, given the potential fallout.
+Given the potential fallout, it is not uncommon for beneficiaries to wonder whether taking legal action is worth their while.

 However, depending on the circumstances of your case, filing a lawsuit against the trustee might be the best legal remedy available if a trust is being mishandled.
 If you are unsure whether legal action is appropriate in your situation, we highly recommend you speak with a seasoned trust litigation attorney.